Faizeks/Global-Submarine-Cable-Graph/README.md

-# Global-Submarine-Cable-Graph
+# Global Submarine Fiber Optic Cable Network Analysis (Neo4j)
+Project Overview

+The global internet infrastructure relies heavily on submarine fiber optic cables, which form the backbone of international data communication.
+These cables connect continents, countries, and major communication hubs through a complex network of landing stations and ocean routes.

-Graph-based analysis of global submarine cable infrastructure using Neo4j to explore relationships between cables, landing stations, countries, and companies.
+This project models the global submarine cable ecosystem using a Neo4j graph database to analyze relationships between cables, companies, landing stations, countries, and oceans.
+By representing the dataset as a graph, the relationships between these entities can be explored more intuitively and efficiently compared to traditional relational databases.

+The objective of this project is to explore the structure of the global submarine cable network and answer several analytical questions, such as:

+Which countries act as major connectivity hubs?

+Which companies own the largest number of submarine cables?

+What are the longest submarine cables in the network?

+How do cables connect multiple countries through landing stations?